Enalean/tuleap-documentation-en/languages/en/administration-guide/users-management/security/user-authentication/openidconnect.rst

 After having run this command, you can configure your OpenID Connect provider as described in previous sections.

-Please note that Tuleap trust 100% the OpenID Connect provider here, the value set for ``ldap_id`` is taken without any form of verification.
+Please note that Tuleap trusts completely the OpenID Connect provider here, the value set for ``ldap_id`` is taken without any form of verification.

 Troubleshooting